Shopify/js-buy-sdk/docs/MIGRATION_GUIDE.md

   console.log(checkout.id); // The ID of the checkout.
 Store this for later usage.
 });
 ```
 The checkout can also be initialized with fields like line items and a shipping address.
-See the [API reference(update me)](https://github.com/Shopify/js-buy-sdk/blob/v1.0beta/docs/API_REFERENCE.md#Client+createCheckout) for more details.
+See the [API reference](https://github.com/Shopify/js-buy-sdk/blob/v1.0beta/docs/API_REFERENCE.md#CheckoutResource+create) for more details.

 #### Fetching a Checkout